 Initially, describe as the “Pragmatic Versus Normative” or “PRA,” this dimension in “Hofstede’s method describes work culture” focuses on the time horizon people of a society display.
-Basically, what it tries to point out is that countries and cultures who like to do things in long-terms are more pragmatic and modest.
+Basically, what it tries to point out is that countries and cultures that like to do things in the long-term are more pragmatic and modest.
 Members of these types of societies often wonder what is right and value education.
 They are more likely to compromise but in their own unique way.
 While working with them, try to be modest and selfless.

-On the other side, the short-term oriented communities, people care more about principles, truth, and consistency.
+On the other side, the short-term-oriented communities, people care more about principles, truth, and consistency.
 They often want to be clear on the reason behind events and pay tremendous attention and respect to religious and national subjects.
 Our tips for you while working in such societies are to sell yourself to be taken seriously and don’t show any sign of weakness, cause that might undermine your gesture.

 6. Indulgence vs. Restraint (IVR)